 I am convinced the makers of the air fryer had potatoes in mind when they created this appliance.
 It perfectly fries any potato I have put in it.

-The air fryer makes it easy to make just a few potatoes or fry in a few batches to feed a larger crowd.
+The air fryer makes it easy to make just a few potatoes or fry them in a few batches to feed a larger crowd.

 First, select fresh, firm potatoes for the best results.
 Avoid any that have started to sprout or are wrinkly in skin texture.
 When dicing be sure to keep an even size to the potatoes pieces.